MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ## What's new

+### Features in development

+We've released a new page to cover [features in development](features-in-development.md) that we're rolling out that customers may see.

 ### Limitations & specifications for Mesh

 We have released a page describing the [limitations and specifications for Microsoft Mesh](limitations-specifications-mesh.md), including the max number of participants across Mesh event scenarios, max duration of events, and more.